Tests

 });

-Tests E2E avec Playwright
+/>Tests end-to-end avec Playwright

 Les tests E2E (“end to end” en anglais, qui se traduit par “de bout en bout”) vous permettent de tester votre application toute entière depuis le point de vue de vos utilisateurs.
 Cette section prend Playwright comme exemple, mais vous pouvez aussi utiliser d’autres solutions comme Cypress ou NightwatchJS.